FlinnTiddy1/FlinnTiddy1.github.io.old/_posts/2019-03-25-Google-Play-Store-Documentation.markdown

 categories: jekyll update
 ---

-Google Play Store requires serveral pieces of documentation to be accepted on the store.
+Google Play Store requires several pieces of documentation to be accepted on the store.
 Otago Polytechnic have a shared account and have paid the fee to be able to upload.
 I create the logo and banner quickly as there was no existing assets.
 The following components are required<br><br>

 1. **App Name** - "Taking Steps"
 <br><br>